-All counselors must attend a mandatory training session the first weekend of spring quarter.
+All counselors must attend a mandatory retreat February 9-11 of Winter Quarter.
 In addition, OLP counselors must attend an OLP backpacking-specific weekend retreat.
-Throughout spring quarter, we will provide other on-campus trainings to adequately prepare our counselors for the week of camp!
+Throughout Winter and Spring Quarters, we will provide other on-campus trainings to adequately prepare our counselors for the week of camp!

 How does the application process work?

 Information about the application process can be found here.

 Who is eligible to apply?

 To be eligible to volunteer at Camp Kesem Stanford, you must be on campus as a registered student the two quarters before Camp.
 International students without U.S. citizenship are welcome and encouraged to apply, too!

 I applied last year and didn't get in.
 Is it worth applying again?